uwrit/leaf/docs/admin/concept/README.md

 ## Introduction
 Leaf is a SQL writing and execution engine.
 While it is designed to be fun and intuitive for users, ultimately Leaf's most important job is to reliably and flexibly construct SQL queries using a few simple but powerful configuration rules.

 Let's start with an example.
 We'll use an [OMOP](https://www.ohdsi.org/data-standardization/the-common-data-model/) v5 database for this example, though these steps can be applied to any particular data model.
-We'll focus on using the `person` table (via a view) and `visit_occurrence` table in our OMOP database.
+We'll focus on using the `person` and `visit_occurrence` tables via views in our OMOP database.

 The goals are:
 1) Configure the Leaf SQL compiler.
-2) Create Leaf SQL Sets for the `v_person` view and `visit_occurrence` table.
+2) Create Leaf SQL Sets for the `v_person` and `v_visit_occurrence` views.
-3) Create 4 Concepts which query our clinical database.
+3) Create basic demographics and encounter Concepts which query our clinical database.

 ## Configuring the SQL compiler
 Every Leaf instance assumes that there is a single, consistent field that represents patient identifiers.
 In OMOP databases this is the `person_id` field, which can be found on nearly any table with patient data.
 Likewise, Leaf assumes that longitudinal tables in the database will have a consistent field representing encounter identifiers.
 In OMOP this is the `visit_occurrence_id` field.

-Before starting, let's create two SQL views called `v_person` to make the `person` and `visit_occurrence` tables simpler to query.
+Before starting, let's create two SQL views called `v_person` and `v_visit_occurrence` to make the `person` and `visit_occurrence` tables simpler to query.
 This example is specific to OMOP but the approach works for other models as well.
 Note that pointing Leaf at views is completely *optional* and demonstrated here for convenience and illustrative purposes.

 Our `v_person` view is defined like this: